License GuideSOC 17-2112

 Read more

 You'll face a two-part exam structure.
-The first section covers national health and safety engineering standards that apply everywhere.
-The second tests your knowledge of your specific state's regulations and requirements.
-Most states partner with testing companies like PSI, Pearson VUE, or Prometric to administer the exam.
-You take both portions on the same day at a testing center near you.
-Pass rates vary by state, but you typically need to score 70% or higher to pass each section.
-Check your state board's website for the exact passing score and exam schedule in your area.
+The first section covers national standards that apply across all states.
+The second tests your knowledge of state-specific health and safety laws.
+Most states contract with testing vendors like PSI, Pearson VUE, or Prometric to administer the exam.
+You'll take both portions on the same day or separate days, depending on your state's rules.
+Plan to study both the uniform content and your state's particular regulations to pass.

 Renewal